SaschaWillems/Vulkan/examples/gltfscenerendering/README.md

 	...
 ```

-We also set the culling mode depending on wether this material is double-sided:
+We also set the culling mode depending on whether this material is double-sided:

 ```cpp
 	// For double sided materials, culling will be disabled